Snap Surveys

 While a bigger sample size lets you increase your confidence level or reduce the margin of error, it also means you need to survey more people.
 This can require more resources.

-If time, money or manpower is of the essence, consider whether a smaller sample size is viable – perhaps in a more targeted way.
+If time, money or manpower is of the essence, it is worth considering whether a smaller sample size is viable – perhaps in a more targeted way.

 TIP: Using an experience measurement platform is a great way to make the process as smooth as possible.
 Snap XMP lets you share surveys via any channel or device, which comes in handy when your sample size needs to be bigger.